Daniele Polencic

 Consider a cluster with three Nodes.
 Each Node has a Pod deployed.

 • The beige Pods are part of a Service.
-Services don't exist, so the diagram has the component grayed out.
+Services don't exist, so the diagram has the component greyed out.

 2/8

 The beige Pods are part of a Service.
-Services don't exist, so the diagram has the component grayed out.
+Services don't exist, so the diagram has the component greyed out.

 • The red Pod wants to issue a request to the Service and eventually reaches one of the beige Pods.